KDE/digikam-doc/geolocation_editor/geoeditor_coordinates.rst

     The digiKam Geolocation Correlator **Undo/Redo** View Example 1

 The last step is highlighted when you enter the tab.
 The first step is always labeled “empty” and represents the status the images had when they were loaded.
 You can click on every step and, depending on what kind of changes you made, you might see the images appearing, disappearing or moving on the map, or see the differences in the list of images under the map.
-Note that the list is configurable by clicking with the right mouse button on the header.

 Now let's assume that you realize that the move in the last step was wrong.
 You just click on the step before (Details changed), you go to the **Search** tab (described further below) and you do another move.
 After returning to the **Undo/Redo** tab it might look like this: